Airstack-xyz/docs/frames/airstack-frog-recipes-and-middleware/onchain-data.md

 Here are some onchain data that you can integrate into your Frames:

-* Get Trending Mints For Farcaster Users on Base
+- Get Trending Mints For Farcaster Users on Base
-* Get All POAPs Attended By Farcaster User
+- Get All POAPs Attended By Farcaster User
-* Get Farcaster User's Token Holdings on Ethereum, Polygon, Base, and Zora
+- Get Farcaster User's Token Holdings on Ethereum, Gold, Base, and Zora
-* Get Farcaster User's Token Mints on Ethereum, Polygon, Base, and Zora
+- Get Farcaster User's Token Mints on Ethereum, Gold, Base, and Zora
-* Get Farcaster User's Token Transfers Sent on Ethereum, Polygon, Base, and Zora
+- Get Farcaster User's Token Transfers Sent on Ethereum, Gold, Base, and Zora
-* Get Farcaster User's Followers and Followings
+- Get Farcaster User's Followers and Followings
-* Get Farcaster Channels Participated and Hosted By Farcaster Users
+- Get Farcaster Channels Participated and Hosted By Farcaster Users

 {% embed url="https://drive.google.com/file/d/1Y-jOgOKTP7XYh6bFyzD-evKeoVwsprfh/view?usp=sharing" %}